straz/artificialtrust/_articles/ethical.md

  1. **Coverage** &mdash; The tests should cover a gamut of conditions where an AI could act in a potentially unethical or harmful way.

- 2. **Effectiveness** &mdash; For all AIs which fail to pass the test, prevent their deployment where their decisions can affect real people.
+ 2. **Effectiveness** &mdash; Consequences need to be firm when an AI's actions affect people's lives.
+Selective pressure on AIs means deployment must be prevented if they fail the tests.

  3. **Integrity** &mdash; The sponsors of the AIs (owners, operators, and engineers) should not have any kind of influence over the